 How to Extend the Life Expectancy of Jack Russell Terrier?

 Now, let’s discuss how we can improve the lifespan of Jack Russell Terriers.
-As a dog lover, we all want our lovely companion to live longer.
+As dog lovers, we all want our lovely companions to live longer.
 It is true that the life expectancy of dogs can be increased with immense care and love.

 Here are some of the best ways to enhance the lifespan of your Jack Russell Terrier: